creating the connect

 market identification down to exact physical location, to pinpoint fiber optic network availability

 assessing potential for all business streams (data, land line voice and mobile voice revenue).
 Mapping the exsistent fiber optic network capacity and estimating fresh requirements both in terms of effort and cost.

 product choices determining segment specific products required in all three categories

 process & administration roadmap creation for key account management, sales organisation structure, business and financial model for a ten-year period.

 the project was completed in six months and a comprehensive report submitted for implementation.
 It concluded with a formal meeting with key Vodafone resources from UK.

 a comprehensive report was submitted, and the project closed with a successful meeting with key Vodafone resources from the UK

-the assignment marked thinksynq as consultants with a very different approach, who knew both the big picture as well as the nuts & bolts of the industry/project they were handling.
+the assignment positioned thinksynq as strategy planning consultants with a very different approach, who knew both the big picture as well as the nuts & bolts of the industry/project they were handling.

-the project was done with a client recruited resource which resulted in proper execution of the strategy, post the report handover.
+The market entry and strategy planning was done with a client recruited resource which resulted in proper execution, post the report handover.